-Willam provided fans with two firsts during season four’s Frenemies episode: the first time a queen has thrown upon on the main stage and the first (and only) time a queen has been disqualified.
+Willam provided fans with two firsts during season four’s Frenemies episode: the first time a queen has thrown upon on the main stage and the first time a queen has been disqualified.
 Although she won the episode, Willam was booted off by RuPaul for breaking the rules, which was later revealed in the reunion to be “conjugal visits” from her husband.
-Since then, it’s been revealed by Willam that it was a story fabricated by the producers; last year on Twitter she told Leslie Jones that she was disqualified because she was vocal about a number of different things on the Drag Race set.
+Since then, it’s been stated by Willam that this was in fact a story fabricated by the producers.
+Last year on Twitter she told Leslie Jones that she was disqualified because she was vocal about a number of different things on the Drag Race set.

 4. Katya (Season 7)